-Having worked as a paediatric nurse for the last 18 years both on the wards and in the community, I have a clear picture of the type of breastfeeding problems that face NHS staff on a daily basis.
+Having worked as a paediatric nurse for over 21 years both on the wards and in the community, I have a clear picture of the type of breastfeeding problems that face NHS staff on a daily basis.

 Most UK health trusts are now either BFI accredited or well on their way to being certified.
 This is a massive achievement and a great starting block for providing good quality breastfeeding support to all Families in the UK.
 But what I’m hearing on the ground is that staff are not feeling equipped by the 2 day BFI training to support families with anything more than everyday breastfeeding issues.
 They are still lacking the confidence to be able to help fully with intermediate breastfeeding problems.
 This may be supporting with babies who have tongue tie, women who have a low supply, babies who have other health conditions, or simply those who, despite going over all of the standard latching and positioning techniques, still can’t get breastfeeding going.

 With this in mind I have put together a program of intermediate breastfeeding study days, for health professionals.
 I have a big vision, which is that all health professionals working with expectant and new mother feel confident and are competent in being able to support a majority of their caseload with breastfeeding concerns.
 Not everyone has the time, inclination or support to become a Certified Lactation Consultant.
 Of course we always need more IBCLCs in the UK health system, but this takes time, money and a huge commitment from the individuals who are training.
 For staff who don’t want to train to this level, study days like mine are an excellent way to grow the knowledge base and enhance the skills of team quickly and economically.